LoyolaChicagoBooks/introcs-csharp/rst/hw-booklist.rst

 TestBookList

-- [2] supply data to screen indicating what test is being done with what data and what results, so it is clear that each test works without looking at the source code
+- [2] Supply data to screen indicating what test is being done with what data and what results, so it is clear that each test works without looking at the source code.
-- [5] convincingly display tests of each of BookList's methods that exercise all paths through your code.
+- [5] Convincingly display tests of each of BookList's methods that exercise all paths through your code.

 Overall: